 -d '{"all": "1"}' \

-Since refresh tokens in SimpleJWT have the user foreign key we can find all keys that were issued for this user and blacklist them.
+Since OutstandingToken has a user foreign key, we can find all tokens issued for a user and blacklist them in one call.